6clope/node-red-node-cf-cloudant/README.md

 the entire `msg` object or just the `msg.payload`.
 If the input value is not in JSON format, it will be transformed before being stored.

+Please note this contribution for the insert operation : The database name in static in the node configuration is no more needed.
+Give the database name dynamicallyin the msg property 'msg.dbName'

 For **update** and **delete**, you must pass the `_id` and the `_rev`as part of the input `msg` object.